albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 Consider Representative Martinez, who currently holds a competitive district with approximately 30% fervent base support and wins general elections with 51-52% margins.

-Martinez has roughly three years between enactment and the First FEMA Election.
+Martinez has roughly three years between enactment and the First CEMA Election.
 What Martinez does with those three years determines everything.

 ### Scenario A: Martinez Coasts